Part V: Users, roles and sessions¶

 The API console has a code generator that can automatically generate code to access all the above APIs (and more)

 in the most popular languages.
-To generate API code, click on the Generate API Code
+To generate API code, click on the Generate API Code button next to the Send button

 and choose your desired language.